heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-4-the-percept-triplet.md

   - "Spatial Index"
   - "Quantum-Inspired Algorithms"
 ---
+# 2. The Cybernetic System

 # 2.4.
 The Percept-Triplet

-## Summary

-The percept-triplet is a sophisticated encoding system at the heart of Memorativa, designed to represent human perception through three interconnected conceptual vectors: the archetypal ("What"), expressive ("How"), and contextual ("Where").
+The percept-triplet is the encoding system at the center of Memorativa, designed to represent human perception through three interconnected conceptual vectors: the archetypal ("What"), expressive ("How"), and contextual ("Where").
 Drawing from Western symbolic traditions, it leverages planetary archetypes, zodiacal expressions, and astrological houses to form a structured semantic framework.
 Each percept-triplet encapsulates a unique conceptual identity, defined by a concise title and description, enabling intuitive human understanding and efficient computational processing.

-Central to this system is a hybrid spherical-hyperbolic geometry, which elegantly balances hierarchical and symbolic relationships through a dynamic curvature parameter.
+Central to this system is a hybrid spherical-hyperbolic geometry, which balances hierarchical and symbolic relationships through a dynamic curvature parameter.
 This geometry maps percept-triplets into a four-dimensional coordinate space, preserving their semantic relationships and enabling efficient spatial queries.
 The coordinates are securely stored and verified using Spherical Merkle Trees, integrating seamlessly into the broader Glass Bead storage framework.

 Compared to traditional conceptual space theories, the percept-triplet model offers significant computational advantages through its fixed dimensionality and dynamic geometry, providing a universal yet expressive representation of conceptual relationships.
 Operationally, percept-triplets are managed through a token-based economy (GBT), balancing computational efficiency with semantic richness.

 In essence, the percept-triplet system forms the semantic backbone of Memorativa, translating complex human perceptions into structured, computationally tractable representations that bridge symbolic tradition and modern computational methods.

-## Introduction
+### 2.4.1.
+Percept-Triplet Description

 The percept-triplet is a three-dimensional encoding system that represents human perception through archetypal (What), expressive (How), and contextual (Where) vectors.
 It combines Western symbolic systems with hybrid spherical-hyperbolic geometry to create computationally efficient representations of conceptual relationships.
 These triplets form the core semantic content of Glass Beads (see Section 2.3) and are stored using Spherical Merkle Trees that preserve their spatial relationships.